MDOT State Highway Administration (MDOT SHA)

 - Impact Analysis

 Coastal Resources, Inc. (CRI) assisted the prime engineering and NEPA planning consultant with natural resource field assessments, research, data analysis, and document preparation for the NRTR for the I 495 & I-270 Managed Lanes Study, which will be summarized for inclusion in the Draft Environmental Impact Statement (DEIS).
-The purpose of the I-495 & I-270 Managed Lanes Study is to develop a travel demand management solution that addresses congestion, improves trip reliability on I 495 and I 270, and enhances existing and planned multimodal mobility and connectivity within the project study area, which extends on I 495 (the Washington Beltway) from south of the American Legion Bridge in Fairfax County, Virginia, to east of the Woodrow Wilson Bridge, and on I-270 from I-495 to I 370 including the east and west I 270 spurs.
+The purpose of the I-495 & I-270 Managed Lanes Study is to develop a travel demand management solution that addresses congestion, improves trip reliability on I 495 and I 270, and enhances existing and planned multimodal mobility and connectivity within the corridor study boundary (CSB), which extends on I 495 (the Washington Beltway) from south of the American Legion Bridge in Fairfax County, Virginia, to east of the Woodrow Wilson Bridge, and on I-270 from I-495 to I 370 including the east and west I 270 spurs.

 A detailed wetland delineation was conducted as part of the I 495 & I 270 Managed Lanes Study in Montgomery and Prince George’s Counties.
 CRI was responsible for identifying all Waters of the U.S., including wetlands in the eastern portion of the project study area, along an approximately 16 mile long by 600 foot wide corridor.
 All waters of the U.S., including wetlands, were identified using the U.S. Army Corps of Engineers (USACE) Coastal Plain supplement and functional assessments were completed for each wetland using the New England Method.
 A formal functions and values analysis was conducted for all wetlands greater than ½ acre in size and function and value suitability was noted for smaller wetland systems using best professional judgement.
 Over 40 acres of wetlands and over 15 miles of stream were delineated by CRI.
 Wetland boundaries were surveyed using GPS or verified from data previously collected in 2015-2016 for other projects along the corridor.
 GIS mapping layers were created of wetlands as well as other natural resources for use by the project team.
-CRI coordinated with natural resource agencies and regulators and led agency field reviews of representative, questionable, and high quality wetlands/waterways.
+CRI coordinated with natural resource agencies and regulators and led agency field reviews of representative, questionable, and high-quality wetlands/waterways.
 All mapping, data sheets, and wetland/waters descriptions for identified waters of the U.S., including wetlands, were prepared in accordance with the technical field and data management protocols provided by the prime consultant and submitted for their use in preparing a delineation report to be included as an appendix to and summarized in the NRTR.

 CRI assisted with the production of the NRTR document and drafted the water resources, terrestrial and aquatic habitats and wildlife, and rare, threatened and endangered species sections.
 CRI researched, gathered, and summarized existing data for these natural resources within the project corridor to establish existing conditions, as well as to evaluate potential impacts and environmental consequences of the proposed improvements.
 CRI coordinated with the prime consultant regarding supporting graphics and figures and provided GIS data as necessary.
 CRI will be responsible for addressing team and regulatory agency comments on these sections as needed and will assist in summarizing the NRTR for the DEIS.